saidvandeklundert/go/README.md

 Mostly, you interface with the `array` through the `slice`.

 The `array` has a fixed length and stores elements of the same type.
 Array properties include the type of elements stored as well as the lenght of the array.
-Since the lenght of the array is a property, it belongs to compile time.
+Since the length of the array is a property, it belongs to compile time.

 When arrays are copied, the value of the array is copied along with it.
 The

-Arrays populate conitguous memory locations.
+Arrays populate contiguous memory locations.
 ```go
 // Array with 10 empty string elements, initiaized to their zero value
 var emptyArrayStr [10]string